No. 57 Squadron RAF: First World War

-No. 57 Squadron of the Royal Flying Corps was formed from on 8 June 1916 at Copmanthorpe, Yorkshire when it was split off from No. 33 Squadron, taking on its parent unit's part-time training role to allow No. 33 Squadron to concentrate on its main duties as a night fighter unit.
+No. 57 Squadron of the Royal Flying Corps was formed on 8 June 1916 at Copmanthorpe, Yorkshire when it was split off from No. 33 Squadron, taking on its parent unit's part-time training role to allow No. 33 Squadron to concentrate on its primary duties as a night fighter unit.
 No. 57 Squadron continued in its training role, equipped with a mixture of Avro 504s and Royal Aircraft Factory B.E.2s, until October that year, when it began to prepare for its planned role as a fighter-reconnaissance squadron, receiving Royal Aircraft Factory F.E.2d two-seat pusher biplanes in November.

 On 16 December 1916, the squadron arrived at St. André-aux-Bois in France, moving to Fienvillers on 22 January 1917.
-By April 1917 the F.E.2d was obsolete, and the squadron suffered heavy losses supporting the British offensive at Arras.
+By April 1917, the F.E.2d was obsolete, and the squadron suffered heavy losses supporting the British offensive at Arras.
 Examples included the loss of five F.E.2s in combat with a formation of German two-seaters on 6 April and the shooting down of three F.E.2s from a formation of seven by a group of 20 German fighters.
-The squadron re-equipped with more modern Airco DH.4s in May 1917, changing role to long-range bomber-reconnaissance.
+The squadron re-equipped with more modern Airco DH.4s in May 1917, changing its role to long-range bomber-reconnaissance.
 After training on the new type, the squadron commenced operations near Ypres in June of that year, moving to Droglandt on 12 June and Boisdinghem on 27 June.
 The squadron joined the 27th Wing, part of the V Brigade Royal Flying Corps, to support the British Army at the Ypres Offensive.
 The squadron's activities included bombing railway junctions and German airfields during the Battle of Langemarck in August 1917 and reconnaissance duties during the Battle of the Menin Road Ridge in September.

 The squadron was deployed against the German spring offensive of 1918, attacking railway targets, taking part in both low- and high-level attacks to try to stem the German advance.
 From August 1918, the squadron carried out operations in support of the series of Allied offensives against the Germans that became known as the Hundred Days Offensive.

 It was one of the few bomber units to produce flying aces, having five on strength.
 William Edward Green scored nine wins, and Forde Leathley eight, E. Grahame Joy seven with the squadron, and Arthur Thomas Drinkwater scored six, all in Airco DH.4s.
 In total, the squadron claimed 166 German aircraft during the war, dropping 285 tons of bombs and taking 22,030 photos.

 Following the Armistice in November 1918 the squadron was assigned to mail carrying duties before returning to the UK in August 1919.
 It was based at RAF South Carlton from 4 August 1919 as a cadre before being disbanded on 31 December 1919.